kudobuilder/operators/repository/kafka/docs/latest/production.md

 - Broker configuration
 - Run the KUDO Kafka with tuned parameters

-This document gives preference to the **data durability over the performance**.
+This document optimizes for **data durability over performance**.

 ## Storage Class features

-Verify if there is a storage class installed in the kubernetes cluster.
-In this example we will use the `aws-ebs-csi-driver` as storage class reference.
+Verify if there is a storage class installed in the Kubernetes cluster.
+In this example we will use the `aws-ebs-csi-driver` as the storage class reference.

 ```
 > kubectl get sc